9M2PJU/Malaysian-Ham-Radio-Simplex-and-Repeater-Frequencies/README.md

 <div align="center">

 ### 🌟 **Hall of Fame**
-*Thank you to everyone who has contributed to making this project better!*
+*Thank you 9M2EDU and to everyone who has contributed to making this project better!*

 <!-- Method 1: GitHub Contributors Widget (Auto-updating) -->
 <a href="https://github.com/9M2PJU/Malaysian-Ham-Radio-Simplex-and-Repeater-Frequencies/graphs/contributors">